USA Adventures USA

-Explore the high quality alpine routes of the Wasatch Range with one of our guides, who know the area like the back of their hand.
-Try one of our epic one to twoday traverses!
-Or an ascent of the South Ridge of local emblem Mount Superior.
-Depending on the time of the year and the conditions, Superior can be a full day of relatively easy alpine rock climbing in a stunning alpine environment, or a tougher snowier day filled with a range of challenges that will require a strong desire to succeed!
+Our alpine programs are guided by Wasatch Mountain Guides, co-owned by Willie Benegas, who has personally climbed with clients on routes like the South Ridge of Mount Superior and the the West Slabs or countless other alpine classics on Mount Olympus.
+Depending on the time of year and conditions, Superior can be a full day of relatively easy alpine rock climbing in a stunning environment, or a tougher, snowier day filled with a range of challenges that require real desire to succeed.
+Either version is worth it.

 Routes include the South Ridge of Mount Superior, Toledo Ridge, Pfeifferhorn, plus more depending on your experience and goal.
 Contact us to begin planning!